 Sparrow Bar 560/520/490mm

-The 560mm size has better leverage for climbing and single-speed riding and has the most room for brake levers, shifters, and grips.
+The 560mm size has better leverage for climbing and single-speed riding and has 7" (180mm) of room for brake lever, shifter, and grip, which is enough for even Nexus twist shifters.

 - Tange Aluminum